 When Wright took over Trinity in 1972 it had 85 members.
 When he retired in 2008 it had over 6,000.
-That banks which lent the church money were so concerned about his life insurance policy shows how much of it was due to him.
+Banks believed it was mostly his doing: before lending the church money they would ask to see his life insurance policy.

 Wright was one of the top pastors in America.
 Bill Clinton, for example, invited Wright, among others, to the White House in 1998 to pray for him during the Monica Lewinsky scandal.